joongh/configbuilder/README.md

     config = parser.parse_config('path/your_configuration.yaml')
     value = config.get('attribute')

+Or you can define your template in your code in dictionary type, and create the parser.

+    from configbuilder.parser import ConfigParser
+    YOUR_TEMPLATE = {
+        'KEY1': 'String',
+        'KEY2': 'Integer'
+    }
+    parser = ConfigParser(YOUR_TEMPLATE)

 ### Define new types
 You can define your own validator inheriting Validator class and set to parser.
 You implement validate_yourtype() in your custom validator to define new type called